j-thach000/ppp-stroustrup/NOTES.md

+// Studying Algorithm
+***do not give 100% coverage to topics first time***
+1. Work through chapter while playing around with example code in IDE
+2. Create notes to turn into anki cards for recitation
+3. [Drill] Complete drill
+4. [Terms] Add all terms to glossary file
+5. [Review] Answer any relevant review
+6. [Exercises] Complete any that have a solution from the author or look fun

+// Approach
+- Recommended 15 hours a week for self study, pacing at 2 chapters a week
+- Play around with as many chapter examples as possible
+- Note all key concepts and the blue/red/green markers
+- Do the drill
+- Punch in glossary terms in own words
+- Review
+- Attempt exercises until I can identify the difficult ones
+- Try to solve at least one difficult one relative to own skill level

-// Programming Techniques
+// Programming Techniques (things learned from author's solutions)
-1. [3_6] Create logic that finds your necessary pieces ie smallest or largest instead of brute forcing all possible combinations
+1. [3_6] Create logic that finds your necessary pieces, ex: smallest or largest instead of brute forcing all possible combinations
 2. [3_8] If we need to print a result, have a placeholder default for it and only change it with necessary logic, and THEN print with one line
-3. [General] Input
+3. [General] Checking Input
     - division by zero
     - nonsensical input
 4. [3_10] Have a loop to test programs more quickly even if the exercise doesn't say you need one

 // Mistakes
 0. Do programming as early as possible in order to avoid lower energy brute force solutions for exercises